Omarosa's journey from Trump aide to 'Big Brother' star and beyond

 Her brother was murdered

-Manigault Newman's brother, Jack Manigault, was allegedly shot in a lover’s quarrel back in October 2011.
+Manigault Newman's brother, Jack Manigault, was allegedly shot in a lover’s quarrel in October 2011.

 She met Trump during the first season of “The Apprentice”